Many of the

 Of The City" (Stiff,

-a particularly outstanding song) also appears frequently on Stiff Records
+a particularly outstanding song, and wholly unlike their Sternberg-produced recordings - appears frequently on compilations like the Stiff

 Records Box Set.